-Most of are well aware that extra cups of our favorite coffee or a candy break are not the best choices when we need get up and go. it's always temporary.
-What should you have in your kitchen when you need an energy boost?
+Most of are well aware that extra cups of our favorite coffee or a candy break are not the best choices when we need get up and go.
+The boost is always temporary (although coffee has been shown to be very good for your health—try for at least two cups daily.
+And you can enjoy up to eight with good effect!)

 The best combination are options rich in protein, fibre, and complex carbohydrates—so the energy boost lasts and doesn't show itself as a big sugar splurge that leaves you tired and in need of another boost.